Bradley Hall 327

 - Mediterranean History Search Committee Chair, History Department, Bradley University, 2016-2017

-- Senate Committee on Curriculum and Regulations Member, Bradley University, 2015-present
+- Senate Committee on Curriculum and Regulations Member, Bradley University, 2015-2018.

-- Tenure and Promotion Committee Member, History Department, Bradley University, 2015-present
+- Tenure and Promotion Committee Chair, History Department, Bradley University, 2021-present.

 - Transfer Student Advisor, History Department, Bradley University, 2008–present